Motor Truck Cargo Protection

-If you’re new to being an Owner Operator or Motor Carrier, you’ve probably asked yourself:
+If you’re new to being a Motor Carrier, you’ve probably asked yourself:

 “So, who’s actually responsible for the freight in my truck if something goes wrong?”

-That’s where Commercial Cargo Insurance coverage in the form of Motor Truck Cargo protection comes in.
+That’s where Commercial Cargo Insurance, also known as Motor Truck Cargo protection, comes into play.

 This specialized insurance is designed to protect the cargo you’re hauling against unexpected events like theft, fire, and collision.